isomerpages/csc-knowledge/_ethos-issue-16/Lessons from New Zealand’s Better Public Services Reforms.md

 <li><strong>Reform leadership — </strong>Bill English, the Deputy Prime Minister and Minister of Finance, had experienced the non-sustainable impact of severe cost-cutting as a Government Minister in the early 1990s.
 He was well positioned to lead change with a deep understanding of the role and value of the State services and a relentless appetite for innovation and experimentation.
 He secured the support of the Prime Minister and Cabinet for reform and routinely spoke to senior public servants of t<span style="font-weight: normal;">he importance of their roles and the clear expectation that they deliver differently.</span><a style="font-weight: normal;" href="#notes"><sup class="#notes">19</sup></a></li>
 </ol>

 <p>Reform is difficult and expensive and more often than not fails.
-If you do not have a Reform Moment then do not attempt reform.<!--[-->
+If you do not have a Reform Moment then do not attempt reform.
 </p>

 <h3>The importance of focus</h3>